Afoxcute/froxy/backend/README.md

-# Hedera IP Management Backend
+# Cronos Testnet IP Management Backend

-This backend service provides IP (Intellectual Property) management functionality on the Hedera testnet using the SeekerIP smart contract.
+This backend service provides IP (Intellectual Property) management functionality on the Cronos testnet using the SeekerIP smart contract.

 ## Features

-- **IP Registration**: Register IP assets on Hedera testnet using SeekerIP contract
+- **IP Registration**: Register IP assets on Cronos testnet using SeekerIP contract
 - **License Minting**: Mint licenses for IP assets with customizable terms
 - **IPFS Integration**: Upload metadata to IPFS for decentralized storage
 - **Yakoa Integration**: Submit registered IPs to Yakoa for monitoring